BuildOnViction/docs/docs/get-started/masternode.md

 `--pkey`: The private key of the account that your fullnode will use.
 A tomochain fullnode use an account to be uniquely identified and to receive rewards.

-It could look like this.
+It could look like this:

 ```
 tmn start --name companyabcd --net testnet --pkey b9d3b1d2d65f928db8124eec2374ca542c283d81b35152e7b538bc7a2219d116